keramaros/simple-cache/readme.md

 cache.clear()
 ```

-The `handle` function checks if the variable exists; if it does, it returns the value; otherwise, it sets and returns the value.
+The `handle` function checks if the variable exists; if it does, it returns the value; otherwise, it runs the function, sets the variable, and returns the value.

 ```typescript
 const simple = cache.handle("sum", () => 100 + 10)